Sloop-of-war: Rigging

-Ship sloop
+Ship-sloop

 The first three-masted, i.e., "ship rigged", sloops appeared during the 1740s, and from the mid-1750s most new sloops were built with a three-masted (ship) rig.
 The third mast afforded the sloop greater mobility and the ability to back sail.

-Brig sloop
+Brig-sloop

 In the 1770s, the two-masted sloop re-appeared in a new guise as the brig sloop, the successor to the former snow sloops.
 Brig sloops had two masts, while ship sloops continued to have three (since a brig is a two-masted, square-rigged vessel, and a ship is a square-rigger with three or more masts, though never more than three in that period).

 In the Napoleonic period, Britain built huge numbers of brig sloops of the Cruizer class (18 guns) and the Cherokee class (10 guns).
 The brig rig was economical of manpower – important given Britain's chronic shortfall in trained seamen relative to the demands of the wartime fleet.
 When armed with carronades (32-pounders in the Cruizer class, 18-pounders in the Cherokee class), they had the highest ratio of firepower to tonnage of any ships in the Royal Navy, albeit within the short range of the carronade.
 The carronades also used much less manpower than the long guns normally used to arm frigates.
 Consequently, the Cruizer class were often used as cheaper and more economical substitutes for frigates, in situations where the frigates' high cruising endurance was not essential.
 A carronade-armed brig, however, would be at the mercy of a frigate armed with long guns, so long as the frigate maneuvered to exploit its superiority of range.
 The other limitation of brig sloops as opposed to post ships and frigates was their relatively restricted stowage for water and provisions, which made them less suitable for long-range cruising.
 However, their shallower draught made them excellent raiders against coastal shipping and shore installations.

 Bermuda sloop

-The Royal Navy also made extensive use of the Bermuda sloop, both as a cruiser against French privateers, slavers, and smugglers, and also as its standard advice vessels, carrying communications, vital persons and materials, and performing reconnaissance duties for the fleets.
+The Royal Navy also made extensive use of the Bermuda sloop, both as a cruiser against French privateers, slave ships and smugglers, and also as dispatch boats, carrying communications, vital persons and materials, and performing reconnaissance duties for British fleets.
 Bermuda sloops were found with gaff rig, mixtures of gaff and square rig, or a Bermuda rig.
 They were built with up to three masts.
 The single masted ships had huge sails and harnessed tremendous wind energy, which made them demanding to sail and required large, experienced crews.
 The Royal Navy favoured multi-masted versions, as it was perennially short of sailors at the end of the 18th century, and its personnel received insufficient training (particularly in the Western Atlantic, priority being given to the continuing wars with France for control of Europe).
 The longer decks of the multi-masted vessels also had the advantage of allowing more guns to be carried.